Are you ready to go from 'getting great footage' to TELLING STORIES and CREATING SEQUENCES with drone-mounted cameras?

 Andrew White is a storyteller and professional filmmaker with almost 40 years in TV production and YouTube.

-He is also a licensed pilot.
+He is also a licensed light aircraft and glider pilot.

 So he knows a bit about videography and flying.
 Like so many other videographers before him, he has learned how to place cameras almost anywhere to get the shot.
 During this process, he discovered an interesting fact: